CarylThom/AllVeggie/README.md

 ![image](https://user-images.githubusercontent.com/95102264/178512311-ddceb3e5-5f8a-4a8e-9908-329bcf71dc08.png)

-* The initial concept of the wireframe design was to create a aesthetically pleasing easy to navigate site specifically based around vegetarian and sustainable cooking.
+* The initial concept of the wireframe design was to create a aesthetically pleasing easy to navigate site specifically based around rustic, vegetarian and sustainable cooking.

 ## Features